Polysubstance dependence: Memory, reasoning and decision making

-Length of abstinence matter
+Length of abstinence

 To examine whether abstinence for long periods of time helps people with polysubstance use recover their cognitive function, a group of researchers tested 207 polysubstance dependent men, of whom 73.4% were dependent on three or more substances.
 The researchers were interested in six areas of cognitive functioning, which included visual memory, verbal memory, knowledge of words, abstract reasoning, inhibition (interference), and attention.
 The study used the Benton Visual Retention Test (BVRT) for testing visual memory, the California Verbal Learning Test (CVLT) for verbal memory, the Wechsler Adult Intelligence Scale vocabulary portion for knowledge of words, the Booklet Category Test for abstract reasoning, the Stroop Neuropsychological Screening task for inhibition, and the Trail Making Test for attention.
 The results showed that neuropsychological ability did not improve with increases in the length of time abstinent.
 This suggests that polysubstance dependence leads to serious impairment which cannot be recovered much over the span of a year.